Suspect in college golfer’s murder linked to 3 knives, court documents show

 Arozamen was found dead at Coldwater Golf Links in Ames after someone reported an unattended golf bag on the course.

-Richards was later discovered with several scratches on his face and a deep laceration on his left hand he attempted to hide by burying it in the dirt.
+Richards was later discovered with several scratches on his face and a deep laceration on his left hand he attempted to hide from police.

 Richards, described as homeless, was living in a tent in a temporary camp near the golf course and allegedly told an acquaintance about his "urge to rape and kill a woman," according to the criminal complaint.